Don Garber: Influence in sports business

 Don Garber has been ranked by Sports Business Daily as one of the 50 most influential people in the U.S. sports business every year since 2005.

 MLS WORKS

 In 2007, Garber formed MLS WORKS, the league's community outreach initiative, dedicated to addressing important social issues affecting young people throughout the United States and Canada.

+Under Garber, MLS has also made strides in the areas of diversity, equity and inclusion.
+In 2022, the league announced that it had taken out a $25 million loan from a syndicate of eight Black banks, which will provide the financial institutions increase lending power with the goal of helping reduce the racial wealth gap.
+Said Garber, “In order to make a genuine impact, economic justice must be part of the equation.
+It is our hope this will raise awareness of the importance of Black-owned banks and their impact on the economy.”

-Personal
+Personal life

 Garber is married, has two adult children and lives in Montclair, New Jersey.
 He serves on a variety of professional and philanthropic boards, including the Committee for Club Football at Fédération Internationale de Football Association (FIFA).
 On November 30, 2018, Garber was appointed the vice-chairman of the World Leagues Forum, an international body convened by soccer leagues.
 Garber is also a member of FIFA's Football Stakeholders committee.
 He is Vice President of Hope and Heroes, an organization raising funds and creating programs for pediatric cancer patients at the New York Presbyterian Hospital.